Uruguay’s tango therapy a hit with dialysis patients

 Hospital Tango

-Scientific research shows that listening to music reduces anxiety and stress, and stabilises the heartbeat and pulse.
+Scientific research shows that listening to music reduces anxiety and stress, and stabilizes the heartbeat and pulse.

 It also affects the areas of the brain related to pleasure by boosting dopamine.